SONGWRITING 101: HOW THE [BLEEP] DO YOU EVEN START TO WRITE A SONG?

 Even if your songs are terrible pieces of flaming hot garbage that will never see the light of day, the more you write songs, the more you’re a songwriter.
 That’s why I flex my songwriting muscle — and try to stretch myself past my perceived limitations — as often as possible.

 In this video, I walk you through my personal songwriting process, sharing tips and tricks I’ve added to my arsenal over the years.
+Particularly, I walk through how to write a song without instruments.
 As an extra fun factor, I applied these tips and tricks to the exercise of writing A HAPPY SONG in this tutorial.
 My oh my, I can’t tell you how hard it is for me to write upbeat jams — so I hope you enjoy and appreciate my struggle.

-For the TL;DW (too long; didn’t watch) crowd, here are some basics I refer to when writing a song.
+For the TL;DW (too long; didn’t watch) crowd, here are some basics I refer to when I write a song without instruments.

 While I do play a couple of instruments, I often feel handicapped by them in my songwriting process.
 That’s where loop/sample websites come in handy.